kadense/kadense/docusaurus/docs/The-Framework/Working-with-Kubernetes/Defining-a-Custom-Resource.md

 sidebar_position: 2
 ---

-The KadenseCustomResource abstract class provides all of the usual Metadata objects and so forth so you can just focus on the spec, status and scale fields for your resource.
+The `KadenseCustomResource` abstract class provides standard Metadata objects, allowing you to focus on defining the `spec`, `status`, and `scale` fields for your resource.

 ```csharp
 [KubernetesCustomResource("JupyterNotebookInstances", "JupyterNotebookInstance", HasStatusField = true)]